-In August 2020, In Hearts Wake released a carbon-neutral album, ‘Kaliyuga’.
+In August 2020, In Hearts Wake released the world’s first carbon-neutral album, ‘Kaliyuga’.
 With the help of an “earth accountant”, the Byron Bay metalcore band made a log of the carbon burnt through their flights and travel, the electricity used in recording, and even the food they ate during their time in the studio.

 ‘Kaliyuga’ was the culmination of what In Hearts Wake had spent over a decade grinding towards: an environmentally sustainable way to operate as a globetrotting band.
-The ambitious and groundbreaking effort is chronicled in the band’s new documentary, Green Is The New Black, along with their eco-conscious touring endeavours – ticket sales of which have funded over 16,800 trees being planted, and over 160 tonnes of carbon offset – and, inevitably, how the disasters that punctuated the making and release of ‘Kaliyuga’, like the Black Summer bushfires and the ongoing COVID-19 pandemic, had a significant impact on the band’s operations.
+The ambitious and groundbreaking effort is chronicled in the band’s new documentary, Green Is The New Black, which also covers their eco-conscious touring endeavours – ticket sales of which have funded over 16,800 trees being planted, and over 160 tonnes of carbon offset – and how the disasters that punctuated the making and release of ‘Kaliyuga’, like the Black Summer bushfires and the ongoing COVID-19 pandemic, had a significant impact on the band’s operations.

 NME caught up with In Hearts Wake frontman Jake Taylor – who co-directed, edited and produced Green Is The New Black – to chat about the film and album.